-Okinawa Rush is one of the best action games I’ve played of late.
+Okinawa Rush is one of the best action retro games.
 Action is used here in the broad sense as there’s brawling, platforming, combo’s you’d expect to see in a one-on-one beat ’em up and a pure adrenaline rush.

 Before you get your top knot in a twist, this opinion is based on the demo freely available on Steam.
 If you haven’t played it yet, forget this write up and download it.
 Well, do me a favour and read some of this, seeing as I’ve typed it all up now.